swix/swix.github.com/index.md

 ##Series Data Resource
 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/seriesdata/**<br/>
 Required Parameters: api_key, username<br/>
-Optional Parameters: format, graph, startdate, enddate
+Optional Parameters: format, graph, startdate, enddate<br/>
+Response: Series data for a given pod

 *returns* - The series data that we have collected for that pod.
 See the additional parameter below to see more options.